dockstore/dockstore/_docs/sharing-workflows.md

 but for now the following requirements must be met in order to share a workflow:

-* You must be either logged in with Google, or have associated a Google account with your Dockstore account.
+* You must be either logged in with Google, or have associated a Google account with your Dockstore account
 * Your Google account must be registered with [FireCloud](https://portal.firecloud.org/).
-* The accounts that you share with must also be Google accounts, and must also be registered with FireCloud.
+* The accounts that you share with must also be Google accounts, and must also be registered with FireCloud
 * The sharing feature is only enabled for Dockstore-hosted workflows.
 It is not enabled for tools, nor is it enabled for workflows whose source code lives on external version control system such as GitHub, Bitbucket, etc.